 University Councillor Denis Dodd spent nine years volunteering for the University of Birmingham, first as Deputy Treasurer and then as Deputy Pro-Chancellor.
 He also received an honorary degree, and was made a life member of Court.
 Denis was a keen supporter of the University during his lifetime, both as a volunteer and a donor, and after he passed away the trustees of his estate chose to make a further gift from his will.
 This legacy, directed towards cancer research, enabled us to study how the microenvironment of bone marrow can regulate the growth of multiple myeloma (a cancer of the blood).
-You can read more about some of our current cancer research here.

 "This generous gift enabled us to collaborate with other groups to expand our multiple myeloma research into new areas.
 We were also able to present at an international myeloma conference in Japan, where our work was recognised with an early career investigators’ award" - Dr Sarah Essex, Research Fellow in Cancer Sciences